 In our last 24 hours in Prague, we spent the day exploring the most famous attractions in Prague, like the Old Town, the Charles Bridge, and Prague Castle.
 Plus we drank a lot of beer.
 But during this 24 hours in Prague, we’re going to head out on our own and see some of the smaller, more unusual sights in the city.

 Of course, I encourage you to use this itinerary as a jumping off point.
 Feel free to wander off it and see whatever floats your cookies on your own.
-But I’ll get you started with…
+But I’m still going to tell you what I would see if set loose on Czechia’s capital all by myself with only one day.
+I’ll get you started with…

 approximately top 5: 24 hours in prague